inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ### 2. Supply voltage definitions:
-In modular design, all the modules/block require a steady DC source, since a 28nm PDK Technology node of Synopsys was adopted, a 1.8V supply is considered for the design.\
+In modular design, all the modules/blocks require a steady DC source, since a 28nm PDK Technology node of Synopsys was adopted, a 1.8V supply is considered for the design.

 vdc = 1.8V